estafv/Networking/osi_model.md

 # The OSI Model

-The OSI (Open Systems Interconnection) is a model that explains how computers communicate over a network using 7 layers, each with a specific job.
+The OSI (Open Systems Interconnection) is a model that explains how computers communicate over a network using 7 layers each with a specific job.

 ALL PEOPLE SEEM TO NEED DATA PROCESSING